 When you open Azure Digital Twins Explorer, the Models panel should automatically show all available models in your environment.

 However, you can manually refresh the panel at any time to reload the list of all models in your Azure Digital Twins instance.
-To do this, select the Refresh models icon of an arrow pointing down out of a cloud.
+To do this, select the Refresh models icon.

 You can use the import feature to add twins, relationships, and models to your instance.
 This can be useful for creating many twins, relationships, and/or models at once.

 Create import file

 The first step in importing a graph is creating a file representing the twins and relationships you want to add.

 The import file can be in either of these two formats: